dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 ## Create an Instructors page that shows Courses and Enrollments

-This section scaffolds Instructors pages and adds related Courses and Enrollments to the Instructors Index page.
+This section scaffolds Instructor pages and adds related Courses and Enrollments to the Instructors Index page.

 <a name="IP"></a>
 ![Instructors Index page](read-related-data/_static/instructors-index30.png)